Frequently Asked Questions

 Can I donate?

-Currently, it costs so little to run the project that we’d rather you donate to charities like OpenDoors, which gives help and relief to persecuted Christians worldwide.
+Yes, you can either donate to the project using Buy Me a Coffee, or you could donate to charities we support, like OpenDoors, which gives help and relief to persecuted Christians worldwide.

 If you see any social media accounts claiming to be from the 2001 Translation, these are fake.